iltommi/qdb-documentation/source/reference/qdb_shell.rst

 .. _qdbsh_cluster_purge:
 .. option:: cluster_purge

     Remove all entries from the cluster.
 This command is not atomic.
+When activated:

+      #.
+Replication and migration is stopped.
+      #.
+The directories containing data and metadata are removed.
+      #.
+All entries are cleared from memory.
+      #.
+Replication and migration are restarted.

     :return: nothing if successful, an error message otherwise